How to Manage Highly Dominant Employees

 As you can see, having high scorers in dominance on your team can reap many benefits but can also create pretty serious issues when their completely dominating every situation.
 It takes courage to confront this problem, but it’s essential if you want to create a harmonious, productive team.
 Whether you’re a manager of a highly dominant person, or wanting to learn how to better understand a colleague’s behavior, here are some ideas on how to effectively manage this behavioral trait.

 When working with a high scorer in dominance, you have to approach them on their level.
 If you try to suggest something in a meek manner, they’re going to walk all over you.
-Although it may go against your own natural tendencies, you must be confident, direct, assertive, to the point, and brief in order to be effective.
-Focus on tangible points and talk about “what” instead of “how”.
-Focus on business and try to be results-oriented.
-Make suggestions for how to achieve the goal instead of talking about why it won’t work.
+Although it may go against your own natural tendencies, you must be confident, direct, and assertive in order to be effective.
+Focus on tangible facts, business and results.

 Call them Out (Nicely)